 - Construct a new 69/12-kV Vine Substation at the southwestern corner of the intersection of Vine Street and Kettner Boulevard, just west of Interstate 5 (I-5). - Relocate approximately nine existing 12-kV distribution circuits utilizing a combination of existing and new underground distribution conduits.
-The relocated distribution circuits would generally be placed within the franchise portion of City of San Diego public streets (public right-of-way [ROW]) in the Project area, including Columbia Street, India Street, Kettner Boulevard, Pacific Highway, Sassafras Street, State Street, Vine Street, West Laurel Street, West Hawthorn Street, West Palm Street, and West Redwood Street.
-A proposed alignment option for the 12-kV distribution line would utilize India Street between West Redwood Street and West Palm Street, and then West Palm Street to Columbia Street to avoid potential conflicts with a proposed sewer line planned along Columbia Street. - Loop in an existing 69-kV power line (TL604) to the proposed Vine Substation, which includes removing two existing wood poles and one stub guy pole near the corner of California Street and Vine Street, replacing one existing distribution pole with a new self-supported tubular steel pole (TSP), and installing threetwo new self supported tubular steel poles (TSPs) adjacent to the eastern lane of Pacific Highway. - To connect the proposed Vine Substation and Kettner Substation to SDG&E's telecommunication system, additional fiber optic cable would be installed generally within the underground 12-kV distribution duct banks (approximately 2,850 feet), with an overhead connection of fiber optic cable (100 feet) into the proposed Vine Substation.
+The relocated distribution circuits would generally be placed within the franchise portion of City of San Diego public streets (public right-of-way [ROW]) in the Project area, including Columbia Street, India Street, Kettner Boulevard, Pacific Highway, Sassafras Street, State Street, Vine Street, West Laurel Street, West Hawthorn Street, West Palm Street, and West Redwood Street. - Loop in an existing 69-kV power line (TL604) to the proposed Vine Substation, which includes removing two existing wood poles near the corner of California Street and Vine Street and installing three new self-supported tubular steel poles (TSPs) adjacent to the eastern lane of Pacific Highway. - To connect the proposed Vine Substation and Kettner Substation to SDG&E's telecommunication system, additional fiber optic cable would be installed generally within the underground 12-kV distribution duct banks (approximately 2,850 feet), with an overhead connection of fiber optic cable (100 feet) into the proposed Vine Substation.